georgesung/vehicle_detection_hog_svm/README.md

 Below is a visualization of the HOG features on the example vehicle and non-vehicle images.

 Vehicle HOG:

 ![vehicle_hog](example_images/vehicle_hog.png)

 Non-vehicle HOG:

 ![non_vehicle_hog](example_images/non_vehicle_hog.png)

+Visually we can see that the HOG representation of the vehicle is significantly different than that of the non-vehicle example.

 Note I did not use spatial binning and color histograms, as I did not find them helpful from my experimentation.